teamosis/gethugothemes-documentation/content/contentblocks/installation.md

 ## New to Hugo?

 1. Please check the [Official Hugo Documentation](https://gohugo.io/getting-started/installing/).
-2. You can also check this [video tutorials](https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3)
+2. You can also check this [Video Tutorials](https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3)
 3. Or you can check our [Hugo Guide](/guide/).

 {{< notice note >}}